telerik/maui-docs/controls/numericinput/styling.md

 * (Desktop Only) `ReadOnlyMouseOver`&mdash;Applied when the NumericInput is in read-only mode and the mouse cursor is hovering over it.
 * `Disabled`**&mdash;Applied when the NumericInput's `IsEnabled` is `False`.

-Keep in mind the Background and Border properties are used differently in the control template per platform:
+Note that the use of the Background and Border properties in the control template varies by platform:

 * On Android, iOS and MacCatalyst&mdash;The `BackgroundColor`, `BorderBrush`, `BorderThickness` and `CornerRadius` are applied to the `RadBorder` containing the input control and not to the whole control template.
-This means if you set the `BackgroundColor` and `CornerRadius`, for example, they will be applied only to the text input and not in the space(gap) between the input area and the numeric buttons.
+This means if you set the `BackgroundColor` and `CornerRadius`, for example, they will be applied only to the text input and not in the space (gap) between the input area and the numeric buttons.
 * On WinUI&mdash;The `BackgroundColor` and `CornerRadius` are applied on the whole control (the top-most Grid in the control template); the `CornerRadius`, `BorderBrush` and `BorderThickness` properties are applied to a `RadBorder` that will also be visualized over the whole control.
-So visually on WinUI when `BackgroundColor`, `BorderThickness` and `CornerRadius` are applied, they will be visualized wrapping the whole control - the background will be visible under the input area, as well as the numeric buttons, the corner radius and border will be visualized wrapping the input and buttons areas.
+So visually, on WinUI, when `BackgroundColor`, `BorderThickness` and `CornerRadius` are applied, they will be visualized wrapping the whole control&mdash;the background will be visible under the input area, as well as the numeric buttons, the corner radius, and border will be visualized wrapping the input and buttons areas.

 ### Example for NumericInput Styling

 The example below demonstrates some of the styling capabilities of the NumericInput, such as custom `IncreaseButtonStyle` and `DecreaseButtonStyle`, `TextInputStyle`, `BorderColor`, and others.
 It also shows how to switch its appearance through the .NET MAUI Visual State Manager.

-**1.** Add a Style that targets the `RadNumericInput` to your page's resources and apply all the needed styling properties and the visual states:
+**1.** Add a style that targets the `RadNumericInput` to your page's resources and apply all needed styling properties and visual states:

 <snippet id='numericinput-custom-styles' />